PipedreamHQ/pipedream/docs/docs/workflows/steps/code/nodejs/http-requests/README.md

 const resp = await axios.request(config);
 ```

-**If you don't have access to an HTTP proxy, [reach out to our team](/support)**.
+**If you don't have access to an HTTP proxy, and you are a paying Pipedream customer, [reach out to our team](/support)**.
 We operate a proxy that you can use for HTTP requests made through Pipedream.

 [Copy this workflow to run this code on Pipedream](https://pipedream.com/@dylburger/make-an-http-request-through-a-proxy-p_ezC6RD/edit).

 ## IP addresses for HTTP requests made from Pipedream workflows

-By default, HTTP requests made from Pipedream can come from a large range of IP addresses. **If you need to restrict the IP addresses HTTP requests come from, you have two options**:
+By default, [HTTP requests made from Pipedream can come from a large range of IP addresses](/workflows/networking/). **If you need to restrict the IP addresses HTTP requests come from, you have two options**:

 - [Use an HTTP proxy to proxy requests](#use-an-http-proxy-to-proxy-requests-through-another-host)
 - If you don't need to access the HTTP response data, you can [use `$send.http()`](/destinations/http/) to send requests from a [limited set of IP addresses](/destinations/http/#ip-addresses-for-pipedream-http-requests).